jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

-* Updated reastaurant paragraph text that I removed the mention of the asterisks was used to denote palces I have not been yet.
+* Updated restaurant paragraph text that I removed the mention of the asterisks was used to denote places I have not been yet.
 * Removed asterisk from the restaurant's name for places I have not eaten at yet and added the text "Not yet eaten" after the NOTE field and before an image if there is one.
 * Added Houston, TX to the drop down list and created necessary HOU JSON file.
 * Added Raliegh, NC to the drop down list and created necessary RDU JSON file.